 CPT Code Description Reimbursable Clinician(s) Applicable Guidelines 96127 Social-emotional screening.
-Psychosocial/behavioral assessments (Modifier U1 required) Licensed Clinical Psychologist and Associate Psychologist under clinical supervision.
-Licensed Professional Clinical Counselor and Associate Professional Counselor under clinical supervision.
-Licensed Marriage and Family Therapist and Associate Marriage and Family Therapist under clinical supervision Licensed Clinical Social Worker and Associate Clinical Social Worker under clinical Social Worker under clinical Social Worker under clinical supervision.
+Psychosocial/behavioral assessments (Modifier U1 required) Licensed Clinical Psychologist and Associate Psychologist under their supervision.
+Licensed Professional Clinical Counselor and Associate Professional Counselor under their supervision.
+Licensed Marriage and Family Therapist and Associate Marriage and Family Therapist under their supervision Licensed Clinical Social Worker and Associate Clinical Social Worker under their supervision.
 Behavior/mental health assistant and associate providers may be able to be supervised by any of the licensed behavior/mental health providers listed above - verification with insurance carriers is required.
-Psychiatric Physician Assistant Psychiatric Nurse Practitioner Psychiatrist Pediatrician Existing Applicable Guidelines: Documentation for social-emotional and developmental screenings include: the name of the tool, the tool itself, the score, and how results were discussed with the recipient of services.
+Psychiatric Physician Assistant Psychiatric Nurse Practitioner Psychiatrican Existing Applicable Guidelines: Documentation for social-emotional and developmental screenings include: the name of the tool, the tool itself, the score, and how results were discussed with the recipient of services.
 Medi-Cal's reimbursement for social-emotional screenings is limited to two per day, per provider, per patient.
-Additional New Guidelines Under the Dyadic Caregiver Benefit: Social-emotional screenings can be billed by either the medial well-child provider or the dyadic behavioral health provider, but not by both providers, when the dyad is seen on the same day by both providers, when the dyad is seen on the same day by both providers, when the services are under the providers scope of practice.
+Additional New Guidelines Under the Dyadic Caregiver Benefit: Social-emotional screenings can be billed by either the medial well-child provider or the dyadic behavioral health provider, but not by both providers, when the dyad is seen on the same day by both providers, when the services are under the providers scope of practice.
 Brief emotional/behavioral assessments can be rendered to both the patient (ages 0-20), and their caregiver(s).
 Modifier U1 must be appended to code upon claim submission.
 Diagnosis code Z13.39 (Encounter for screening examination for other mental health and behavioral health disorders) must be reported when services are rendered to the caregiver.